Rpierre98/Rpierre98/README.md

 I'm passionate about leveraging data to help Beauty brands make informed business decisions and assisting rental platforms like Airbnb in gaining valuable insights on industry-specific data.
 With a strong focus on analytics and problem-solving, I strive to contribute to projects that drive innovation in the beauty industry.

 🌱 Currently, I'm expanding my knowledge of SQL to enhance my data manipulation and analysis skills.
-This enables me to extract meaningful information from complex datasets and provide actionable recommendations.
+This will enable me to extract meaningful information from complex datasets and provide actionable recommendations.

 💞️ I'm actively seeking collaborative opportunities in the beauty industry.
 If you have any exciting projects where data-driven insights can make a difference, I'd love to hear from you!